pikesley/pikesley.github.io/projects/shedcam.md

 bundle exec rake schedule:update
 ```

 to update the `crontab`.
-It should now start taking photos...
+It should now start taking photos (as long as you're within [Astronomical Daylight](https://en.wikipedia.org/wiki/Twilight#Astronomical_twilight) at your location)...

 ## Running it